quanwei-20210204/bulletinboard/README.md

-# Exercise starting points - Java
+# Exercise starting point - Java Web Fundamentals

-This repository contains the code / starting points that match the topics in the [material repository](https://github.tools.sap/cloud-curriculum/material).

-- This repo only contains the code / starting points - the exercise _descriptions_ remain in the [material repository](https://github.tools.sap/cloud-curriculum/material)
+This Branch contains the code / starting point for the Java Web Fundamentals training which is used by the training [here](https://pages.github.tools.sap/cloud-curriculum/content/)
-- Starting points are in separate branches, the branch name maps to the corresponding topics in the [material repository](https://github.tools.sap/cloud-curriculum/material), e.g. `logging-fundamentals`
-- The code for the starting point resides directly in the top-level directory of the corresponding branch